auth0/docs/articles/connections/enterprise/oidc.md

 * **Connection Name**: The logical identifier for your Connection.
 It cannot be changed and needs to be unique for the tenant.

-* **Issuer URL**: The [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) specification defines an **OpenID Provider Configuration Document** that should be available in the OpenID Connect Identity Provider at the `/.well-known/openid-configuration` endpoint.
-In this field you can enter the full path to the configuration document, or just the Issuer URL.
-Auth0 will add the rest of the path and validate if it exists.
+* **Issuer URL**: The URL where Auth0 can find the **OpenID Provider Configuration Document**, which should be available in the `/.well-known/openid-configuration` endpoint.
+You can enter the base URL or the full URL.
 You'll see a green check mark if Auth0 can find it, a red mark if it cannot, or an error message if it can't find the required information in the configuration file.

 * **Client ID**: The Client ID for the client that is defined in the target Identity Provider.
 It's different for each provider, so please check the provider's documentation.

-You need to make sure that the **Callback URL** referenced is added as a valid callback URL in the client application that's referenced with the `client_id` specified above.
+You need to make sure that the **Callback URL** referenced is added as a valid callback URL in the client application that's referenced with the Client ID specified above.

 Click __Save__.